kindOfCurly/PS-Basisdokument/README.md

 This repo is used for a project as part of the practical seminar in the master programm of media informatics at the university of regensburg.

-Further information will follow soon as this repo is used for documenting the project.

-Please be aware that most information will be added in german.
+Please be aware that most information is added in german.

+The wiki was used for ongoing project documentation.

+Get in touch with the project and read about what we did in the [project log](https://github.com/kindOfCurly/PS-Basisdokument/wiki/Projekt-Log).